bqmxnh/IDSforSDN/SETUP.md

 - Make sure port `9100` is reachable by Prometheus.

 ## 3. Configure IP Route
-Goal: Force traffic through the OVS gateway instead of direct routing on default NIC routes.
+Force traffic through the OVS gateway instead of direct routing on default NIC routes.

 ### 3.1 On Switch VM
 Delete network routes on `ens37` and `ens38` to avoid conflicts with OVS.